cu-idlab/lab-www/recruit-postdoc-2022.md

 The caregiver support project is a multi-institutional NIH-funded project that includes people from John Hopkins, UC Anschutz, Weill-Cornell Medical Center, Harvard Medical School/Open Notes, and CU Boulder.
 The postdoc would be a member of a larger interdisciplinary team looking to better serve caregivers and care partners.
 They would serve as an HCI and participatory design expert, bringing HCI methods to support larger team goals.
 As a result, there will be opportunities to publish in both SIGCHI and more medically-focused venues.
 Additionally, this project can support opportunities for the post-doc to develop and pursue related lines of inquiry that would contribute to the broader objectives of the grant.

-Due to funding restrictions, candidates must be U.S. citizens or permennant residents.
-The start date for the position is July 2022, unless otherwise agreed.
+Due to funding restrictions, candidates must be U.S. citizens or permanent residents.
+The start date for the position is July 2022, but can be flexible for the right candidate.

-Please contact Prof. Jed Brubaker (jed.brubaker@colorado.edu) with any additional questions or to apply.
-Applications should include a CV, a cover letter related to candidate interests in this project, and contact information for three references.
+You are encouraged to contact Prof. Jed Brubaker (jed.brubaker@colorado.edu) with questions.
+You can learn more about the position and apply at [CU Boulder Jobs](https://jobs.colorado.edu/jobs/JobDetail/?jobId=37162).
+Applications should include a CV, a cover letter describing your interests in these projects and career path, and contact information for references.